jxph025319/edx-documentation/en_us/shared/video/additional_video_options.rst

           When you add a transcript to the **Downloadable Transcript URL** field, only the transcript that you add is available for download.
           The .srt and .txt transcripts become unavailable.
-If you want to provide a downloadable transcript in a format other than .srt, edX recommends that you upload a handout for learners by using the **Upload Handout** field.
+If you want to provide a downloadable transcript in addition to the .srt and .txt transcripts, edX recommends that you upload a handout for learners by using the **Upload Handout** field.
 For more information, see :ref:`Additional Transcripts`.

-    * - **EdX Video ID**
-      - An optional field used only by course teams that are working with edX to process and host video files.

     * - **License**
       - Optionally, you can set the license for the video, if you want to